yusufbata/docker-compose_mssql-with-app/README.md

 # SqlServerOnDocker
-Prof of concept project with Microsoft SQL Server and Django Framework setup on docker containers.
+Proof of concept project with Microsoft SQL Server and Django Framework setup on docker containers.

+## config notes:
+1. By default, .env file is used for configuration
+2. To use config for other environments, add the following option to your commands: `--env-file ./docker/config/.env.live`

 ## To start development:
 1. install [docker](https://docs.docker.com/#/components) and [docker-compose](https://docs.docker.com/compose/install/)